 The current political situation is well known, not only in the United States but internationally, Palestine, Venezuela, etc. What do you think should be the role of the artist?

 Do, not just what you think you can, but do more.
 We are more than capable.
-And as education becomes further privatised and with a lack of critical discourse – we more than ever have this responsibility as creative and sensory people to step up and contribute.
-Advocate for those who most need it, give them a platform whenever possible, and don’t act like a saviour, instead listen and ask how you can best be of support.
+And as education becomes further privatised and with a lack of critical discourse.
+We have this responsibility as creative people to step up and contribute.
+Advocate for those who most need it.
+Give them a platform whenever possible.
+Don’t act like a saviour, instead, listen and ask how you can best be of support.